gilsdav/ng-afelio-vscode/README.md

 ## Requirements

-This extension can only be use on projet that contains `ng-afelio`.
+This extension can only be used on projet that contains `ng-afelio`.
 If it's not the case, use `ng add ng-afelio`.

 ## Extension Settings